aaronparker/aaronparker.github.io/_posts/2006-10-17-access-gateway-45-access-gateway-advanced-45-released.md

 > </p>

 <p class="MsoNormal" style="margin: 0cm 0cm 10pt">
   <font face="verdana,geneva">I donâ€™t know how I missed this one, I think itâ€™s been slipped in under the radar and I think Sam means 1 January 2007.
 I donâ€™t seem to have access to it from the MyCitrix web site, but I no longer have access to the beta.
-So I&#8217;m yet to see the final 4.5 code.</font>
+So I'm yet to see the final 4.5 code.</font>
 </p>

 <p class="MsoNormal" style="margin: 0cm 0cm 10pt">